ViniciusTheCoder/to.do-app/README.md

 ## How to run
 > Well my friend, the only way you can do this is cloning this repository, don't forget certificate your Node version, needs to be lower than 17.
+> After the clone, run the command "yarn" to install yarn in your dependencies.
+> Last, use the command "yarn android" to run the app.

 ## How actually is:
 <div style="display: inline_block"><br>